ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

 # Adding and configuring mbed targets

 mbed uses JSON as a description language for its build targets.
-The JSON description of mbed targets can be found in `targets/targets.json`.
+The JSON description of mbed targets can be found in `targets/targets.json` and in `custom_targets.json` in the root of a project directory.
+Definitions of new targets in a `custom_targets.json` will be added to the list of available targets.
+Any re-definitions of existing targets will be merged with the original definition by replacing values found in `targets/targets.json` with values found in the same key in `custom_targets.json`.
 To better understand how a target is defined, we'll use this example (taken from `targets.json`):

 ```
     "TEENSY3_1": {